Kapsulon/UserGroup/Workshop/Introduction/README.md

 Finally, we will add a finish block at the end of the course.
 We will create a new part and make it green to indicate that it is the finish block.
 (Tip: You can copy the kill block, change its color and edit its script a little bit)

-We can also remove the Baseplate,so when the player falls, they will die and respawn at the start.
+We can also remove the Baseplate, so when the player falls, they will die and respawn at the start.

 You can make it as you like !